bathgeolsoc/bathgeolsoc.github.io/_lectures/2021-04-08-catherine-klein.markdown

 ---
 layout: lecture
 title:  "Snake and lizards through time: what fossils and molecular data can (and cannot) tell us"
-speaker: "Dr. Catherine Klein, University of the West of England"
+speaker: "Dr. Catherine Klein, formerly of the University of Bath"
 date:   '2021-04-08 19:00:00'
 visitor_cost: '<a target="_blank" href="https://www.eventbrite.co.uk/e/snakes-and-lizards-through-time-tickets-144666510427">Book via Eventbrite</a>'
 ---